 The Fair Housing Act generally exempts owner occupied buildings with no more than four units, single family homes sold or rented without the assistance of a real estate broker, and housing that is operated by an organization or private club that limits occupancy to members.

-Before you sign a residential lease agreement with a tenant, you should give the tenant a chance to visit the rental unit before they give you any money.
+Before you sign a residential lease agreement with an occupant, you should give the occupant a chance to visit the rental unit before they give you any money.
 They should be allowed to inspect the entire unit, including appliances, light fixtures, plumbing, carpet, windows, flooring, etc.

-Once you agree to rent your property to a tenant, you have a contract with the tenant or tenants.
-The residential lease agreement is legally binding on the landlord and the tenant and cannot be changed without the consent of both parties.
+Once you agree to rent your property to an occupant, you have a contract with the occupant or occupants.
+The residential lease agreement is legally binding on the landlord and the occupant and cannot be changed without the consent of both parties.

 A residential lease agreement can be written or oral; however, for the protection of both parties it is strongly encouraged to make a lease agreement in writing.
 You should also include a clause indicating that any changes to the lease agreement must also be made in writing.